 Running a lookup using the above syntax will cause the VA to send the query to our public resolvers rather than to itself.
 In order to successfully perform a lookup for an internal domain, you will need to specify your internal DNS server:

 To run an internal or external lookup from the VA against itself, you would run as follows:

 For more information, see http://manpages.ubuntu.com/manpages/focal/en/man1/nslookup.1.html

-You will then be prompted for the old password, then the new one.
-Alternatively, you can reset the password to the default from the Sites and Active Directory section of your dashboard.
+You will then be prompted for the old password, then the new one (twice).
+Alternatively, you can reset the password to the default via the Umbrella dashboard as detailed here.

 Most common usage would generally be as follows: